foospidy/HoneyPy/README.md

 The latest updates significantly change how HoneyPy works, this readme is obsolete, it will be updated soon.

-A low interaction honeypot.
+A low interaction honeypot with the capability to be more of a medium interaction honeypot.
 Coded in Python and intended to be a very basic honeypot that is easy to deploy.
-By default HoneyPy simply opens ports to listen on, and only logs connections and data sent to it.
-It only responds with a message specified in the service config file for each service.
-Custom "scripts" or service emulators can be created to listen on those ports to provide more interaction.
-See the secton on custom service emulation below for more information.
+HoneyPy is now based on plugins, and the level of interaction is based on what plugins are configured to run.
+The default plugins are low interaction and all activity is logged.
+Plugins can be enhanced or created to emulate services to provide more interaction.

 #### Usage
 **You should not run HoneyPy as root!** It is recommended to use a dedicated account to run under.
 HoneyPy is developed and run on Debain.
 There's no reason why it should not work on other Linux/Unix flavors as long as all Python dependencies are installed.